 PM 3.
 Community Integration Services

-75% of participants shall successfully complete the full training course.
+75% of participants shall successfully complete the program and/or training course that the Contractor is providing in accordance with section 1.3.2 of the scope of work and the bid proposal submission.

 PM 4.
 Services to Older Refugees